-- Line the pan with Parchment Paper: After reading reviews of how to ensure each layer of cake releases easily from the pan, each pan was lined with parchment paper.
-Not only did it work well, it was less messy than greasing and flouring the pans.
+- Line the pan with Parchment Paper: Not only did lining the pans work well, it was less messy than greasing and flouring.

-- To line with parchment paper, spray the pan with cooking spray (I used PAM), then trace and cut out a circle of parchment paper to place in the pan.
-Finally, spray the top of the paper with cooking spray.
+- Spray the pan with cooking spray, then trace and cut out a circle of parchment paper and place in the pan.

-- Freeze all layers: Due to time constraints, all cake and cheesecake layers were baked 3 days in advance and frozen.
+- Freeze all layers: All cake and cheesecake layers were baked 3 days in advance and frozen.

 - Use a decorator cream cheese frosting: Instead of the recipe’s chocolate sour cream frosting, this cake was decorated with this fantastic crusting cream cheese, butter cream frosting.
-With so much chocolate, the cake is plenty rich so skipping the chocolate was ok.
-Plus, decorating with sour cream frosting won’t work – the designs will just melt away.
 This cream cheese frosting is great for decorating a ‘girlie’ cake.

-- FYI – my hand mixer started smoking and died while mixing the frosting – it gets thick before it is thinned out!
+- Warning: my hand mixer started smoking and died while mixing the frosting.
+It gets thick before it is thinned out!
 My off-brand mixer wasn’t a very good one.
 I sprung for the Kitchen Aid hand mixer because it happened to be 20% off and similar in price to the one I had before.
-I was amazed by how much better it worked.
-If you feel like YOU are doing all the work when mixing this stuff, I recommend borrowing or buying a better hand mixer (or use a stand mixer).
+If you feel like YOU are doing all the work when mixing this stuff, you need a better hand mixer (or use a stand mixer).
 Your arms will thank you and it will cut the prep time in half.

 - Decorate with rosettes: After watching this Cake Trend video, I was able to decorate the cake with rosettes.
-The process was really forgiving!
-When things don’t look perfect, you can cover the edges with the next rosette.
-And because this cake used only one color, it was easy to blend and fill any gaps after finishing.
+Trust me, it’s a forgiving process you can do!

 - This cake was assembled and decorated one day before the party and stored in an airtight container overnight in the fridge.